syseleven/grav-docs-metakube/pages/02.Documentation/14.application-best-practices/default.en.md

 ### Amount of replicas

-For high availability of your application and to enable deployments without down times you should have **at least** 2, better more, replicas of every component in your cluster.
+For high availability of your application and to enable deployments without downtimes you should have **at least** 2, better more, replicas of every component in your cluster.
 This includes stateless applications as well as databases, proxies and caching systems.
-Having only 1 replica will mean that it is very likely to create down times for this component, which your application would need to handle.
+Having only 1 replica will mean that it is very likely to create downtimes for this component, which your application would need to handle.

-Of course you should also test that your service stay available when you delete and recreate a pod or trigger a deployment.
+Of course you should also test that your service stays available when you delete and recreate a pod or trigger a deployment.

 For more information see [Running Multiple Instances of Your App](https://kubernetes.io/docs/tutorials/kubernetes-basics/scale/scale-intro/).